 For many home workers, investing in a comfortable but sturdy chair is very important.
 Other workplaces have often got the capital to bulk buy office furniture, and you may not have that budget to spend, but it’s worth considering the use you’ll get out of it and the posture you’ll be sat in for many hours of the day.

 Finally, it’s also a good thing to try and personalize your workplace.
 Give yourself space to collect reminders of your achievements, whether its a certificate from a university or a particularly good piece of feedback from your clients.
 That way you can continue to take inspiration and continue to be motivated in your endeavour.
+Consider bringing some life and colour into your space by adding flowers - here are 5 steps to transform your home decor scheme with flowers.

 Need help designing your perfect home office space?